 Management remains focused on generating revenue growth organically through investment in product development, existing cultivation and retail infrastructure.
-In the second quarter of 2019, the Company completed the development of its new "Hype" brand extracts product line, which commenced sales through the Company's retail dispensaries in August 2019.
-The Company completed the expansion and upgrade of its existing cultivation facilities in the fourth quarter of 2019.
-The facility upgrade is expected to improve the harvest process, resulting in increases in both yields and the annual volume of harvested cannabis.
+Over the past seven quarters, Vibe has demonstrated its commitment with the launch of a new "Hype" brand extracts product line in its retail locations and select third-party dispensaries.
+Vibe has also completed additional acquisitions and a significant expansion and upgrade of its existing cultivation facilities.
+The upgrade is expected to improve the harvest process, resulting in increases in both yields and the annual volume of harvested cannabis.
 Management believes that by investing in product development, cultivation, manufacturing and distribution operations, Vibe will increase sales from its existing retail channel and gain market share in the wholesale supply of cannabis.

 The Company is also focused on creating efficiency of the point-of-sale process at its dispensary locations and improving on the methods of product delivery, including providing on-line ordering and door-to-door delivery.
-The Company successfully secured a delivery license in June 2019 and commenced door-to-door delivery service, the benefit of which is expected to be realized in 2020 especially in light of the Covid-19 pandemic.
+The Company successfully secured delivery licenses in June 2019 and April 2020 and commenced door-to-door delivery service, the benefit of which is being realized in 2020, especially in light of the COVID-19 pandemic.
 Management believes that by providing multiple and varied ways of product payment and delivery, the Company will attract a wider and more varied customer demographic and further increase customer loyalty.

 In addition, management is focused on ensuring new dispensaries deliver an exceptional and unique retail experience under "Vibe by California" branded stores.
 Capital is being invested at the existing dispensary locations which is intended to develop consistent store branding in addition to creating an inviting and consistent customer experience across all locations.
-The Company is also making similar investments in the Redding retail dispensary location which opened in February 2020.
-The Company's acquisition of Redding license closed on December 30, 2019.
 Management believes that investing in a consistent corporate and product brand across all dispensary locations will improve customer recognition of, and loyalty for, the "Vibe by California" and "Hype" brands while maximizing the return on capital invested.